Reality myths, a bit counterintuitive, are covered in Reality Myths and The Ephemeral Journey.

 The question is, does this actually doom humanity collectively, or is it just a reveal of the force-mind f**k in full effect?
 Dread is not yet justified, as we have yet to dismantle the underlying assumption.
 When we do that, what the “full effect” ignites in us is a special capacity for insight and clarity, or, ephemerality.

-The negative orientation to what’s in the box is fueled by the assumption that there’s no real “rhyme or reason” behind the constraints that give us binds and the vibes that give us mental health.
-When we fail to be sufficiently curious about the absurdity of such an assumption (too busy to pause, anyone?), we abandon Pandora to her tricky box. ****More importantly, for the observer in us, it’s like agreeing to play chess and quitting every time your Queen gets taken.
-If your goal is to get your opponent to suggest another game, why not just say “I want to play a different game.”
-Or, see if you can win without a Queen, that is, control of Pandora’s will.
+The negative orientation to what’s in the box is fueled by the assumption that there’s no real “rhyme or reason” behind the physical constraints that gives us forces and the vibes that give us mental health.
+When we fail to be sufficiently curious about the absurdity of such an assumption (too busy to pause, anyone?), we abandon Pandora to her tricky box. ****More importantly, for the observer in us, it’s like agreeing to play chess and quitting every time our Queen gets taken.
+If the goal is to get the opponent to suggest another game, why not just say “I want to play a different game.”
+Or, see if we can win without a Queen, that is, control of Pandora’s irrationally-projected will.